 Earn both an associate degree from St. Joseph's and a Bachelor of Science in nursing degrees from Le Moyne College in only 18 months.
 This option is ideal for students who already have a bachelor's degree or higher in another field and want a fast track path to the nursing profession.
-Classes and clinical experiences are held every other weekend (Friday evening, Saturday and Sunday) and one evening a week at St. Joseph's and weekdays/ evenings at Le Moyne.
+Classes and clinical experiences are held every Wednesday evening and every-other-weekend on Friday afternoons 4pm-8pm, Saturday 7am-7pm and Sunday 7am-7pm at St. Joseph's and weekdays/evenings at Le Moyne.
 The A-DDPN begins in July each year.
 Students are eligible to take the National Council Licensing Exam (NCLEX) after completion of their associate degree requirements.

-Prerequisite classes exist for this program option.
+Ten prerequisite classes exist for this program option.
 Must apply using Le Moyne College application.
 For a July start date, the application deadline is November 1 of the prior year.